 2. Write a Treatment: Your First Sketch

-Also primarily a marketing document, treatments give executives an idea of whether the story is worth their money.
-However, like the logline, it also serves as a helpful tool for the writer, a kind of first sketch of the story.
+Also primarily a marketing document, a treatment gives executives an idea of whether the story is worth their money.
+However, like the logline, it serves as a helpful tool for the writer, a kind of first sketch of the story.

 - Title of the Film